-High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may earn a lifetime maximum of one credit while co-enrolled in adult secondary education programs under the following conditions:
+High school students who are deficient in credits needed to graduate or who need to improve their cumulative grade point average in order to meet graduation requirements may earn a lifetime maximum of two credits while co-enrolled in adult secondary education programs under the following conditions:

-- (1) The student must be deficient in the credits required for graduation. - (2) The student must be attempting a full load of required credits at the traditional high school during the co-enrollment period. - (3) The student must have written authorization for entrance into each course in the co-enrollment program from the home school principal or designee. - (4) A student may earn up to one (1) full credit through co-enrollment. - (5) The student's credit deficiencies have not resulted from an intentional, willful neglect of studies as determined by the principal or designee. - (6) Co-enrollment courses will be limited to core curricular areas as defined in F.S.
-1003.01(14).
+- (1) The student must be deficient in the credits required for graduation. - (2) The student must be attempting a full load of required credits during the coenrollment period. - (3) The student must have written authorization for entrance into each course in the co-enrollment program from the home school principal or designee. - (4) The student's credit deficiencies have not resulted from an intentional, willful neglect of studies as determined by the principal or designee.